 Yes.
 However, there are restrictions placed on when you can be represented by a lawyer.
 You can also represent yourself.
-Parties are often represented by lawyers, an industrial advocate or agent from a union.
+Parties are often represented by lawyers, an agent or industrial advocate, or an officer of a union.

 Do I need representation?

-Representation is not compulsory and it is up to you to decide if you wish to be represented.
-Generally, representation is helpful to both yourself and the commission.
+Representation is not compulsory, and it is up to you to decide if you wish to be represented.

 Who would you recommend as a lawyer or industrial advocate?

 Because the Commission is impartial, it is unable to make recommendations regarding representation.
 You may, however, be able to obtain some advise and resources through the following services:

 - Public Service Commission

 - Aboriginal and Torres Strait Islander Legal Service

 - Women's Legal Service Queensland